Walk with Wheels Week

 Being active on the journey doesn't just help children reach their recommended daily level of physical activity - it also supports physical and mental wellbeing.
 With extra time to talk, connect and enjoy quality moments together, it is a lovely way to begin and end the day.

-Walk with Wheels Week takes place from Monday 18 May to Friday 22 May 2026 and is open to all Hampshire nurseries, pre-schools, playgroups and childminders.
-Registration is free and participating settings will receive all the resources they need to promote the challenge and take part in the competitions.
+Walk with Wheels Week takes place in May each year and is open to all Hampshire nurseries, pre-schools, playgroups and childminders.
+Registration is free and participating settings receive resources to promote the challenge and take part in the competitions.

-There will be two competitions – one for early years settings and one for children – with fantastic prizes to be won.
+There are two competitions – one for early years settings and one for children – with fantastic prizes to be won.

 If you're not sure whether your setting or child will be able to take part, visit our Walk with Wheels Week supporting information page for ideas how to adapt the challenge to help everyone get involved.